 The countryside should not be a peaceful place.
 It should be humming with activity.
 While it’s hard to sometimes avoid humans, the real racket should be insects.

-From revered butterflies and bees to reviled wasps and ticks – insects have been hitting the news.
-We are paying them the most attention since Rachel Carson’s ‘Silent Spring’.
+From revered butterflies and bees to reviled wasps and ticks – insects have be hitting the news as much as windscreens 50 years ago.

-Her 1962 book is worth a re-read.
-If only to observe the raw narrative, as an early-warning environmentalist raised the alarm on newly concocted chemical insecticides being applied without any safeguards.
-All caution thrown to the wind – a wind which blew chillier when birds dropped from the sky and fish went belly up in rivers.
+Rachel Carson’s 1962 book is worth a re-read.
+If only to observe the raw narrative, as an early-warning environmentalist raised the alarm on newly concocted chemical insecticides applied without any safeguards.
+All caution thrown to the wind – blowing chillier when birds dropped from the sky and fish went belly up in rivers.

 Overall weights of dosage are down, but toxicity loads are up.
-Some of Carson’s words are still ringing true today.
+Some of Carson’s words ringing true today.
 In the 60 and 70s, nascent environmentalism did not have the megaphones of today’s broadcasting tools.
-And in any case, society was too excited then of not having to rake beetles out of crop stores, tend fly-blown livestock or handpick aphids off vegetables.
-To worry about side-effects of the new chems.
+In any case, society was too excited then of not having to rake beetles out of crop stores, tend fly-blown livestock or handpick aphids off vegetables.

-Modern media has now wired up the megaphone.
+Modern media has now wired up that megaphone.
 And some.
-To the extent that the internet is not your friend if you want to explore, with free-thinking curiosity, complex nuanced issues around the decline of insects or judicious use of pesticides.
-Especially when framed within competing narratives on food production, increase of insects pests, climate change, political risk and habitat variables.
+To the extent that the internet is not always your friend if you want to explore, with free-thinking curiosity, matters around nuanced issues on insects or judicious use of pesticides.
+Especially when they are framed within competing narratives on food production, increase of insects pests, climate change, political risk and habitat variables.

-Much easier for naysayers to simplify the language, without too much critical scrutiny, translate into apocalyptically headlines lamenting the lack of insects mashed on car windscreens.
+Much easier for naysayers to simplify the language, without too much critical scrutiny, translate into apocalyptically headlines and lament the lack of insects mashed on car windscreens.

 Informed uncertain science

-We must heed warning signs around overuse of insecticides, pest resistance, use of commercial pollinators, and the lack of diversity in cropping (think heterogeneity).
-While also being alert to those overplaying their hand in framing complex issues.
+But we must heed warning signs around overuse of insecticides, pest resistance, use of commercial pollinators, and the lack of diversity in cropping (aka heterogeneity).

-Perhaps rather than single paragraph petitions, we should lobby government to fund new solutions.
-From precision application of pesticides, learning from organic practices, investing more into Integrated Pest Management (IPM) – and seek to reduce prescribed prophylactic use of agro-chemicals (including on pets).
+Perhaps rather than rely on ‘a single paragraph’ petitions, we could lobby government to fund new solutions.
+Get the public themselves to love insects.
+Push the precision application of pesticides, learn from organic practices, investing in Integrated Pest Management (IPM) – and seek to reduce prescribed prophylactic use of pesticides (including on pets).

 Dung and out

-I wrote a gritty blog about dead dung beetles on the same day that the chemist who invented the wormer (avermectin) was awarded the Nobel Prize.
-Charismatic bees have their champions; it’s the less iconic ‘bugs’ we need to watch over.
+I once wrote a gritty blog about dung beetles on the same day the chemist who invented the wormer (avermectin) was awarded the Nobel Prize.
+Charismatic bees have their champions; but it’s the less iconic ‘bugs’ we need to watch over.
 Create habitat, reduce chemicals, innovate practices – otherwise we’ll all be buggered by the silence of the flies.